 - Help & Feedback - lists the links for help and a help desk phone number that drivers will see when they go to the Help & Feedback link in Drive.

-- Hours of Service - if the driver will be using Hours of Service on the device, select Omnitracs XRS as the HOS Integration.
+- Hours of Service - if the driver will be using Hours of Service on the device, click the HOS Integration arrow and choose the proper HOS application.
 You will need to set up additional configuration in Omnitracs Web.
 If you will be using co-drivers, check Allow Team Driver.
-If you want the HOS information available to the driver as a tab in Drive, instead of as a separate window accessed by pressing an icon, check Show HOS Integration as a Tab.

 - Location - click the arrows to select where the GPS and In Motion information should come from: the driver's mobile device (Tablet) or the Telematics device.
 If the In Motion Provider is Use GPS of Tablet, enter the minimum speed at which the vehicle is considered in motion (In Motion Speed Threshold) and the minimum number of pings to use when calculating the speed (In Motion Sample Size).